jrfnl/clearPHP/rules/strict-comparisons.md

 ```

 When the hash value starts with a `0e`, and is compared using `==` and `!=`, then PHP will first convert the operands to integers before comparing them.
-This will turn both operands to 0, and even if the strings are not identical, the comparison will conclude so.
+This will turn both operands to 0, and even if the strings are not identical, the comparison will conclude so, leaving the application wide open to untrusted users.

 ```php
 <?php